zenml-io/zenml/docs/book/how-to/data-artifact-management/handle-data-artifacts/artifacts-naming.md

     extract_data.with_options(substitutions={"stage": "test"})(source="s3://test")
 ```

+{% hint style="info" %}
+The substitutions for the custom placeholders like `stage` can be set in:
+- `@pipeline` decorator, so they are effective for all steps in this pipeline
+- `pipeline.with_options` function, so they are effective for all steps in this pipeline run
+- `@step` decorator, so they are effective for this step (this overrides the pipeline settings)
+- `step.with_options` function, so they are effective for this step run (this overrides the pipeline settings)

+Standard substitutions always available and consistent in all steps of the pipeline are:
+- `{date}`: current date, e.g. `2024_11_27`
+- `{time}`: current time in UTC format, e.g. `11_07_09_326492`
+{% endhint %}

 ### Multiple Output Handling

 If you plan to return multiple artifacts from you ZenML step you can flexibly combine all naming options outlined above, like this: